f37/f37.github.io/_posts/2017-10-09-prio-exp-repl.md

         return m
 ```

-That results in expense of $O(n)$ depending on memory size.
+That results in expense of $O(N)$ depending on memory size.
 Not to mention the cost it needs to calculate the fractions for $p_{i}$.

-For that specific rank based distribution I want to suggest a sampling method with constant time $O(1)$.
+For the specific rank based distribution I suggested earlier i want to introduce a sampling method with constant time $O(1)$.

 Define $S(n):=\sum_{i=1}^{N}i=\frac{n^{2}+n}{2}$